SkylineCommunications/dataminer-docs/connector-help/connector_help/Enensys_GigaCasterII.md

 ## DataMiner Connectivity Framework

-The **1.0.1.x** driver range of the protocol supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.
+The **1.0.1.x** connector range of the protocol supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.

 ### Interfaces